Drfeelgood16/Obsidian-Vault/History Vault/People/Graham Hancock/Debate with Flint Dibble.md

 4. Why haven't we among the 3 000 000 shipwrecks discovered found any ships from this supposed lost seafaring global civilization?

 **G:** This is the first time an archaeologist have debated this with me.

+I believe this civilization, like most, emerged out of shamanism.
+They had an advanced astronomy and a knowledge of the world\[?].
+Like for example they had solved the longitude problem which wasn't solved by us until the 18th century.[^1]

+---
+The longitude problem require a way to synchronize the time between two distant places.
+In the past you either used two clocks or some global event like an eclipse.
+In modern days the telegraph was used and nowadays the longitude is accurate down to a centimeter by the use of satellites.
+Does he mean that this ancient civilization invented precise chronometers without pendulums so that they could be used at sea, all without metallurgy?
+Even if they didn't use chronometers are you telling me they had telescopes?